Two Days in Tortuguero National Park, Costa Rica

 Turtle Conservatory Visit

 After a typical Costa Rican breakfast of rice and beans, eggs and fresh fruit, we all hopped on a boat to head to the village of Tortuguero.
 Once there, we were taken to a sea turtle conservancy organization.
 We then learned about the turtles and the conservancy the local area provides to maintain their survival in the wild.
 Tortuguero National Park, beach has 22 miles of protected beach area and is one of the most important nesting sites for the endangered green turtle in the western hemisphere.
 Other types of turtles nest here as well.

 We were not there during nesting or hatching season, but we were given a tour of the area and learned about the different species.
 We also had a guide teach us about the coconuts, how to differentiate between ripe and not ripe, how to cut into one, and the healing attributes of the coconut.
 While we learning,

-I was stung by what I initially thought was a bullet ant, but after calming down, realized it was a fire ant.
-This was thankful, as I have heard that the bullet ants sting is one of the most painful stings on the planet.
 After the informative morning, we were given an hour to walk around the town.
 The kids found puppies and a good portion of the hour was spent taking pictures with these puppies.
 The village is small with few shops and just a couple of places to eat.
 We did find an ice cream shop, a nice treat for a morning snack.

 After lunch, we were given the option to hang out at the hotel and relax or take another tour of the canals.
 The kids chose to hang out with my parents, so my husband and I decided to tour the canals some more to search for wildlife.
 It was just the two of us on the canals, enjoying nature and each other.